Spikeysanju/sanju.sh/src/content/ship/seo-win-fixing-my-astro-sitemap.md

 updatedDate: 'June 1 2024'
 ---

-I completed everything, but forgot to add sitemaps to my website hehe.
-I added them now, so search engines can index my content more effectively.

 Astro has a built-in sitemap generator, so I just had to add the following to my `astro.config.mjs`:

 ```ts